alvarto/gulp-day-one/README.md

 - `gulp svg`: combine svg files so you can inline them
-- `gulp sprite`: make sprites or @2x sprites (using [glue.py](https://github.com/jorgebastida/glue)) Python 2.x & PIL required, you need to install the dependency of this first
+- `gulp sprite`: make sprites or @2x sprites (using [glue.py](https://github.com/jorgebastida/glue)) You need to install glue first
-- `gulp font`: subset font files based on the charecters needed (using [sfntly](https://github.com/googlei18n/sfntly)) JRE 7.0+ required
+- `gulp font`: subset font files based on the charecters needed (using [sfntly](https://github.com/googlei18n/sfntly)) JRE 7+ required

 # Bathtub thoughts behind this